tamasnagy23/VolunteerManagementApplication/README.md

 # Volunteer Management Application

 > 🚧 **Work in Progress:** This project is currently under active development.
-The core backend structure (RBAC, API endpoints) and the initial React frontend are set up.
-I am continuously refactoring, adding new UI components, and expanding features.
+The core backend structure, including a robust Multi-Tenant architecture, advanced RBAC, and the React frontend, is established.
+I am continuously refining the UI, adding complex management features, and optimizing database interactions.

 ## 📌 Overview
-This is a Full-Stack Volunteer Management Application designed to connect volunteers with events while providing organizers with powerful management tools.
-It features a robust RESTful API backend built with Java Spring Boot and a modern, interactive frontend built with React, TypeScript, and Material UI.
+This is an Enterprise-Grade Full-Stack Volunteer Management Application designed to seamlessly connect volunteers with events while providing organizers with powerful, context-aware management tools.
+It features a highly scalable RESTful API backend built with Java Spring Boot (utilizing multi-tenancy) and a modern, interactive frontend built with React, TypeScript, and Material UI.

 ## 🛠️ Tech Stack